The CVR Clinical Research Fellowship programme

 Beyond the CVR - As part of a community of collaborative virologists, opportunities exist for collaborative PhD projects with our partner institutions

 Transferable Skills Training - As a member of the University of Glasgow postgraduate community, all CVR students have access to a wide range of training opportunities and a professional support network to ensure students get the most out of their PhD.

 Your Environment - Glasgow is a vibrant city on the West coast of Scotland, with excellent connections to other areas of the UK and Europe.
 It has an exciting student and cultural life.
 The CVR itself is based in the beautiful Garscube campus, easily accessible from the city centre but with views across parkland out to the Campsie Fells.
 Sports facilities in and outside the University offer a huge variety of activities, with the nearby countryside offering outdoor pursuits such as mountaineering and skiing.
 The city regularly hosts major events that showcase the region across the world.
 The University of Glasgow is part of the Russell Group of elite UK institutions and is regularly ranked among the best in the world.
 To maintain this standard of academic achievement is a key aim of our work, and the CVR PhD students play an important role in this.

-Benefits - The UK MRC pays all University fees for MRC programme students and all programme students receive a tax-free stipend (currently 14,777 GBP per year).
+Benefits - The UK MRC pays all University fees for MRC programme students.
+Salary for Clinical Research Fellows will be on the Clinical Academic pay scale £38,704 - £57,349 per annum.
 In addition, programme students have access to a flexible travel allowance to facilitate international conference attendance at the earliest possible opportunity.